marko-js/micro-frame/src/components/micro-frame-sse/README.md

 <micro-frame-slot from="..." slot="..." style=["display:block", null, { marginRight: 16 }]/>
 ```

+## `no-refresh`

+Boolean value controls whether the slot should refresh when its stream source src change.

 # Communicating between host and child

 Communicating between host and child works the same way as [micro-frame](../../../README.md).